Two sets of GIS data are required to enable the Incident Management and Operations in Intterra:

 External Services/Web Services

 You have the option to request placement of any additional web services to which your department has access within your application configuration, as long as they are HTTPS.
 We can also handle credentialed services, assuming the credentials do not expire (or only do so annually).
-We suggest starting with no more than 15 additional web services because our system cannot nest layers with different URL's at this time.
+We suggest starting with no more than 15 additional web services in any given workspace.

 The following are possible OGC-compliant web service types (listed in the order of ease for loading):